I love when a good thing comes together, don’t you?

 But if you were to spend money on this without having any supplies:

-window– do not pay more than 20 bucks for an old window.
-I have seen them at flea markets for 40 bucks and up.
-Don’t do it.
 You can find something to re-purpose or look on Craigslist for someone throwing out old windows.
 On Chicago’s Craigslist, it happens weekly.